Western University Exchange Tuition Reduction Program in Hydrology and Atmospheric Sciences

 • Parent and spouse residency changes MAY allow you to obtain Arizona residency; otherwise, you must be removed from the WUE program for one year in order to apply for Arizona residency on your own.

-• If your parents have permanently moved to Arizona, you may be eligible for residency for the following semester (you or your parents do not need to be physically present in AZ for 12 months under this exception) under the Dependent Exception Form (DEF form).
+• If your parents have permanently moved to Arizona, you may be eligible for residency for the following semester (you or your parents do not need to be physically present in Arizona for 12 months under this exception) under the Dependent Exception Form (DEF form).

 • Ownership of property in Arizona does not qualify you for residency for tuition purposes.